DonneyF/ubc-pair-grade-data/README.md

 The new Tableau dashboard has these distinctions:
   - Additional privacy for the data, resulting in null entries for any class sections or grade letters that had fewer than 6 entires.
+    - For this reason if fewer than 6 people failed a course it is not possible to get the failure/passing rate for a section.
   - Higher precision of grade averages and standard deviations to nine decimal places.
   - The campus code `UBC` has been changed to `UBCV`.